Is EMDR Right for You?

 • creating a sense of internal safety

-• strengthening your ability to stay present when something feels activated
+• strengthening your ability to stay present when something feels activated or difficult

 This isn’t separate from the work—it is the work.
+And over time, what you practice in session starts to feel more accessible in your day-to-day life.

 Taking the time to build this foundation is what allows the deeper processing to feel manageable and effective.